NateTheGreatt/bitECS/README.md

   }
 })

-// called when an EID's components matches the query enterQuery(world, movementQuery, eid => {})

-// called when an EID's components no longer matches the query exitQuery(world, movementQuery, eid => {})
+/** Entity
+ *
+ * An entity is a single ID which components can be associated with.
+ * Entities are accessed via queries, components of whom are mutated with systems.
+**/

-// add an entity to the world
+// add entities to the world
 const eid = addEntity(world)
+const eid2 = addEntity(world)

+// remove entities from the world (deferred until any system runs) removeEntity(world, eid2)

-// add components to the new EID in the world addComponent(world, Position, eid) addComponent(world, Velocity, eid)
+// add components to the new entities in the world addComponent(world, Position, eid) addComponent(world, Velocity, eid)

+// remove components from entities in the world (deferred until any system runs) removeComponent(world, Velocity, eid)

 // there are no component getters or setters
-// data is accessed directly by EID
+// data is accessed directly by entity ID Position.x[eid] = 1
-Velocity.x[eid] = 1
-Velocity.y[eid] = 2
+Position.y[eid] = 2

+/** Pipe
+ *
+ * Creates a sequence of systems which are executed in serial.
+**/

 const pipeline = pipe(
   movementSystem,